The Art of Film Noir II

 13 April - The Prowler

 Joseph Losey, USA, 1951, 92 minutes.
-The Prowler features another script by Trumbo, this time about an obsessed cop, a repressed housewife, and her husband, who might just get knocked off in firm Film Noir style; directed by the soon-to-be blacklisted Losey.
+Another script by Trumbo, directed by the soon-to-be blacklisted Losey, this time about an obsessed cop, a repressed housewife, and her husband, who might just get knocked off in firm Film Noir style.

 4 May - The Sniper